 - Hosoba-fukurin, Fruitlandii

-Listed on the Non Native Invasive Plants of Southern Forests, North Carolina Invasive Plant Council and the Invasive Plant Atlas of the MidSouth.
+Be wary It is listed on the Non Native Invasive Plants of Southern Forests, North Carolina Invasive Plant Council and the Invasive Plant Atlas of the MidSouth.
 "Thorny olive can produced dense thickets, displacing native species and restricting human and animal activity."
 Animals and birds help to disperse seeds.Seasons of Interest:Leaves: Evergreen Bloom: Fall; Fruit/Seed/Nut: SpringInsects, Diseases, and Other Plant Problems: No serious insect or disease problems though fungal leaf spot and rust may occur and spider mites can attack stressed plants.
 Although technically a shrub, Elaeagnus pungens is capable of climbing and can attach to overhead trees if branches are not maintained.

 - 10-15 ft.

 - Alternate, simple, elliptic to oblong, 2-4 in. long; ruffled margins; shiny green on top, silvery-white with tiny brown scales below

 - Fragrant, bell-shaped silvery white flowers in axillary clusters bloom in fall; 0.5-0.7 in.
 Flowers are not particularly showy, but are intensely fragrant (gardenia-scented).
 Small, one-seeded, reddish-brown fruits (drupes to 1/2" long) typically ripen in spring (late March-May).
 Fruits are technically edible, but perhaps best left for the birds.

 - Range of soil types including poor and infertile.
 It tolerates shade but will have thinner foliage.